croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

 `[domain-name]-lib-*` pattern in their name (i.e., `cargotracker-lib-axon-cqrs`, `cargotracker-lib-web`, etc.).
 Domain libraries contain code reusable across the domain.

 Then we have **subdomain libraries**, recognized by `[domain-name]-[subdomain-name]-*` pattern.
 These contain code reusable only inside a single subdomain.
-In our example, the name of a subdomain is `booking`, so `cargotracker-booking-boundary-web`, `cargotracker-booking-domain-model-command`, etc., are examples of subdomain libraries.
+In our example, the name of a subdomain is `booking`, so `cargotracking-booking-lib-boundary-web`, `cargotracking-booking-lib-out-customer`, etc., are examples of subdomain libraries.

 And finally, at the highest abstraction level, we have applications.
 Since, usually, applications belong to subdomains, their name will follow the `[domain-name]-[subdomain-name]-*-app` pattern where the `app` suffix distinguishes them from subdomain libraries.